 Types of Illegal Knives in Ohio

 It is legal to own most types of knives in Ohio.
-However, carrying a knife in a concealed manner raises the chances of your knife to be considered by the law as a ‘deadly weapon’.
+However, carrying a knife in a concealed manner raises the chances of your knife being considered by the law as a ‘deadly weapon’.
 And that is when your knife becomes illegal.

 It is entirely up to the law enforcement officer that you are dealing with who gets to decide whether your knife is ‘deadly’ or not.
 Obviously, any rulings against you will take into consideration your use and intent.